Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 What is Motorhome Wild Camping?

-Motorhome wild camping means setting up camp and sleeping in your motorhome outside of a campsite or caravan park, or anywhere which doesn’t have facilities like electric hook up or water.
+Motorhome off-grid or wild camping means setting up camp and sleeping in your motorhome outside of a campsite or caravan park, or anywhere which doesn’t have facilities like electric hook-up or water.
 Sometimes called free camping or wilding, in America, it is called boondocking, dry camping or freedom camping.

-Wild camping is not really much different from finding a free overnight parking place for your van, which might be in a parking lot, supermarket car park or patch of waste ground somewhere – but for many, us included, wild camping is about sleeping in your motorhome or camper van in the wilderness, or in a rural area free of traffic, light pollution, noise and other people!
+Wild camping is not really much different from finding a free overnight parking place for your van, which might be in a parking lot, supermarket car park or patch of waste ground somewhere.
+But for many, wild camping is more about sleeping in your motorhome or campervan in the wilderness, or in a rural area free of traffic, light pollution, noise and other people.

 Is Wild Camping in a Motorhome Safe?

-So, this question is at the top of the post because it’s the single most asked question about wild camping.
-I get it …the first time we wild camped I was super-nervous and convinced it would all go horribly wrong.
-It didn’t and actually, I slept like a baby!
+So, this question is at the top of the post because it’s the single most asked question about spending time off-grid.
+I get it …the first time we wild camped, I was super-nervous and convinced it would all go horribly wrong.
+It didn’t, and actually, I slept like a baby!

-Since that first time, we’ve travelled all over Europe for over three years, living in our motorhome and wild camping for at least 75% of that time.
+Since that first time, we’ve travelled all over Europe for eight years, living in our motorhome, and now in an overland truck, and wild camping for at least 75% of that time.
 Only once have I had a nervous moment, when a white van slowly drove around our motorhome at our wild camping spot late at night.
-They left and we moved on to our second choice, just in case.
+They left, and we moved on to our second choice, just in case.

 Motorhome & Campervan Wild Camping in the United Kingdom